codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

     .. image:: /img/manage_classes/addstudents.png
        :alt: Add Students

-    - Copy the two-word token and send to your students.
+    - Copy the multi-word token and send to your students.
 Instruct your students to go to https://codio.com/p/join-class or click the **Join Course** button on our main website.
 They should enter the token and register their Codio account.

    - Copy the URL and send to your students.
 Instruct them to simply click the URL and register their Codio account.